bagal/jquery-table-multi-dnd/README.md

-# jQuery Table Drug-n-Drop Plugin
+# jQuery Table Drag-n-Drop Plugin

-Fork tableDND plugin for jQuery.
-Added multiple drug-n-drop rows and some bug fixes.
+Fork of the multi-tableDnD plugin for jQuery, which itself is a fork of tableDnD.

+* Fix issues with dragging multiple items
+* Group dragged items into a new block, irrelevant of their position when first dragged i.e. rows 1,3,5 would be become 1,2,3
+* Maintain position of multiple rows in relation to the first row dragged
+* Support jQuery throttle if it exists: http://benalman.com/projects/jquery-throttle-debounce-plugin/

 ## Documentation